 My Specialties Include:

-Grief, Loss and Bereavement
+Grief, Loss and Trauma

 Mindfulness Based and Holistic Wellness

 My approach to therapy is mindfulness-based, practical, and compassion focused.
 I have formal training in Dialectical Behavioral Therapy and Mindfulness Base Stress Reduction, both which provide tools to help individuals with emotional regulation and relief from common symptoms of anxiety and depression.
-As a Board Certified clinician, I always strive to use evidenced based techniques which are effective and easy for you to learn and incorporate into your daily life.
+As a clinician, I always strive to use evidenced based techniques which are effective and easy for you to learn and incorporate into your daily life.
 My passion for "mindful living" runs through all aspects of my life and is what drives me to remain very active in the San Diego community.

 Having lived through tremendous loss in my own life, I use my experiences and daily practices as a reminder of why I know this work to be effective and meaningful.
 I am here as a resource for offering guidance toward healing and well-being in the next chapter of your life.

-Lydia Lombardi Good, MSW, LCSW, BCD
+Lydia Lombardi Good, MSW, LCSW

 Licensed Clinical Social Worker